Breeding, Newborn Care Tips, Puppy and Kitten Care, Vet Minute

 Vet Minute: Umbilical Cord Care for Newborn Puppies

 June 3, 2019

-Marty Greer, Doctor of Veterinary Medicine, has 35+ years’ experience in veterinary medicine, with special interests in canine reproduction and pediatrics.
+Marty Greer, Doctor of Veterinary Medicine, has 40+ years’ experience in veterinary medicine, with special interests in canine reproduction and pediatrics.
 She received her Doctor of Veterinary Medicine from Iowa State University in 1981.
 She’s served as Revival’s Director of Veterinary Services since 2019.
 In 2023, Dr. Greer was named the Westminster Kennel Club Veterinarian of the Year.